Tony Levin: 1990s–2000s

 In 2009 Levin reunited with his band from 1978, L'Image, featuring Mike Mainieri, Warren Bernhardt, David Spinozza, and Steve Gadd.
 The group performed at the Iridium Jazz Club in New York City, toured Japan, and released the album L'Image 2.0.
-In 2010 Levin toured with HoBoLeMa, a group consisting of Allan Holdsworth on guitar, Terry Bozzio on drums, Levin on bass and Pat Mastelotto.
+In 2010 Levin toured with HoBoLeMa, a group consisting of Allan Holdsworth on guitar, Terry Bozzio on drums, Levin on bass, and Pat Mastelotto on drums.
 All their shows were completely improvised with no written music.

-Following on from the Stick Man album, Levin joined up with fellow player Michael Bernier and King Crimson drummer Pat Mastelotto to form the group Stick Men.
+Building upon the Stick Man album, Levin joined up with Michael Bernier and Pat Mastelotto to form the group Stick Men.
 The band released its first album Soup in 2010.
-Bernier left the group shortly after the release of Soup and was replaced by touch guitarist Markus Reuter in 2010.
-This lineup has continued with a busy touring and recording schedule, releasing the EP Absalom in 2011 and the full albums Open (June 2012), and Deep (Sept 2012).
+Bernier left the group shortly after the release of Soup and was replaced by touch guitarist Markus Reuter.
+This lineup has continued with a busy touring and recording schedule, with their most recent recording Tentacles released in 2022.

 Levin's brother, Pete Levin, is a New York keyboardist and writer who is known for his work with Gil Evans.
 In the 1970s, Tony and Pete collaborated with Steve Gadd in the comedy band The Clams.
 Levin has stated that some of the Clams' material may eventually be released.
 Levin also played on Jean-Pierre Ferland's Jaune album, which included hits "Le petit roi" and "Le chat du café des artistes".

-On September 24, 2013, Levin was officially announced as a member of the 8th incarnation of King Crimson, alongside band founder Robert Fripp, guitarist Jakko Jakszyk, the returning Mel Collins on saxophone, and drummers Pat Mastelotto, Gavin Harrison and new member Bill Rieflin.
-The group toured the United States in the autumn of 2014 and has continued to tour throughout the world since, including 2019 when King Crimson celebrated its 50th anniversary.
+On September 24, 2013, Levin was officially announced as a member of the eighth incarnation of King Crimson, alongside band founder Robert Fripp, guitarist Jakko Jakszyk, the returning Mel Collins on saxophone, drummers Pat Mastelotto and Gavin Harrison, and new member Bill Rieflin.
+The group toured the United States in the autumn of 2014 and continued to tour throughout the world until 2021, including 2019 when King Crimson celebrated its 50th anniversary.

+In 2024, Levin and former King Crimson member Adrian Belew announced the creation of the supergroup Beat, which includes guitarist Steve Vai and drummer Danny Carey.
+With the approval of Robert Fripp, this group performs material from the early 1980s incarnation of King Crimson.
+In September 2024, Levin released the solo album Bringing It Down to the Bass, featuring guest appearances with many of his former bandmates and collaborators.